splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-connect.rst

 .. _gcp-three:

-3. Start the integration
+3. Connect to Splunk Observability Cloud and start the integration
 --------------------------------------------------------------------------------------

-By default, all supported services are monitored, and any new services added later are also monitored.
+By default, Splunk Observability Cloud monitors all supported services, and any new services added later are also monitored.
 When you set integration parameters, you can choose to import metrics from a subset of the available services.

 #.
 Log in to Splunk Observability Cloud and open the :new-page:`Google Cloud Platform guided setup <https://login.signalfx.com/#/integrations/gcp>`.
 Optionally, you can navigate to the guided setup on your own: